grafalex82/hellozigbee/doc/part0_plan.md

 - Using C++ in the project ([Article](part9_cpp_building_blocks.md))
 - Extendable structure of the project codebase ([Article](part13_project_cpp_structure.md))
 - Remote flashing of the device mounted on the wall, alternative to OTA update (Code ready, article pending)
-- Explore Identify, Groups, Scenes, and Level Control functionality
+- Explore Identify, Groups, Scenes
 - Explore Touchlink, Find-And-Bind, and ZLL Commisioning

 **Stage 4** — porting to the real Xiaomi QBKG12LM hardware